SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

-\begin{IEEEbiography}[{ }]{Han-Wei Shen}is a Full Professor at The Ohio State University.
-He is currently an Associate Editor in Chief for IEEE Transactions on Visualization and Computer Graphics, and a member of IEEE Visualization Academy.
-His primary research interests are scientific visualization and computer graphics.
-Professor Shen is a winner of National Science Foundation's CAREER award and US Department of Energy's Early Career Principal Investigator Award.
-He received his BS degree from Department of Computer Science and Information Engineering at National Taiwan University in 1988, the MS degree in computer science from the State University of New York at Stony Brook in 1992, and the PhD degree in computer science from the University of Utah in 1998.
-From 1996 to 1999, he was a research scientist at NASA Ames Research Center at Mountain View, California.
+\begin{IEEEbiography}[{ }]{Xiaoqi Wang}is a Ph.D. student in computer science at the Ohio State University.
+She received a Bachelor of Science in data analytics from the Ohio State University and a Master of Science in data science from Columbia University.
+Her research interests include graph drawing and AI explainability.
+Contact her at wang.5502@osu.edu. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Kevin Yen}is a Research Engineer at Yahoo Research.
+He works on various system design and development that involves applying Natural Language Processing, Computer Vision, and machine learning to products and services.
+Contact him at kevinyen@verizonmedia.com. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yifan Hu}is a Senior Director of Research at Yahoo Research.
+Prior to joining Yahoo, he worked at AT\&T Labs, Wolfram Research, and Daresbury Laboratory.
+He received his B.S. and M.S. in applied mathematics from Shanghai Jiao-Tong \minorrevise{University and Ph.D.} in optimization from Loughborough University.
+His research interests include data mining, \minorrevise{machine learning, and visualization.} He is a co-author of a number of best papers, including the 2017 ICDM 10-year highest impact award paper on recommender systems.
+He is the author of a number of functions in Mathematica and contributes to the \minorrevise{open-source} software Graphviz.
+Contact him at yifanh@gmail.com. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Han-Wei Shen}is a Full Professor at The Ohio State University.
+He is an inductee of \minorrevise{the IEEE Visualization Academy.} His primary research interests are scientific visualization and computer graphics.
+Professor Shen is a winner of \minorrevise{the National Science} Foundation's CAREER award \minorrevise{and the US Department of Energy's Early Career Principal Investigator Award}.
+He received his BS degree from \minorrevise{the Department of Computer Science} and Information Engineering at National Taiwan University in 1988, the MS degree in computer science from the State University of New York at Stony Brook in 1992, and the \minorrevise{Ph.D.} degree in computer science from the University of Utah in 1998.
+From 1996 to 1999, he was a research scientist at NASA Ames Research Center \minorrevise{in Mountain View}, California.
 Contact him at shen.94@osu.edu. \end{IEEEbiography}